-This is the heart of the Peel Park campus, and many events take place in this area including Welcome events and SU-led events.
+This is the heart of the Peel Park campus, and many place in this area including Welcome Week and Students'

 There are raised lawns and trees with seating around them and further along there are green spaces, used for events and gatherings.
-The Clifford Whitworth Library also contains a small courtyard with some planters, benches, bird bath and bird feeders.
+The Clifford Whitworth Library also contains a small courtyard with planters, benches, bird bath and bird feeders.